hatsopoulos-lab/marmoset-trajectory_and_network_encoding_model/README.md

 # Software Requirements

-This code has been tested in a fresh conda environment using python>=3.11.
+This code has been tested on Linux and Windows 10 in a fresh conda environment using python>=3.11.

 ## Python dependencies